 Currently, international flights are served from Helsinki, Turku and Mariehamn airports.

-Additionally, domestic flights are also run from Oulu, Vaasa, Kuopio and Rovaniemi airports.
+Additionally, domestic flights are run from Oulu, Vaasa, Kuopio and Rovaniemi airports.
 The Tampere and Jyväskylä airports are currently operating for deliveries, ambulance flights and the activities of the Finnish Defence Forces.

 The services and restaurants at the airports are dependent on the flights and will be open when the aircraft departs or arrives at the airport.

-Some services have more frequent opening hours, so passengers can check the opening hours on website of each airport.
+Some services have more frequent opening hours, so passengers can check the opening hours on the website of each airport.

-Passengers travelling through Finavia-operated airports have been urged to maintain good hand hygiene and maintain a safe distance from other passengers and employees to limit the spread of Covid-19.
+Passengers travelling through Finavia-operated airports have been urged to maintain good hand hygiene and a safe distance from other passengers and employees to limit the spread of Covid-19.

-Additionally, passengers and employees must wear face coverings.
-The airports are equipped with different signs, floor stickers and announcements.
+Additionally, passengers and employees are required to wear face coverings.

 In May, Finavia announced that it will gradually lift the restrictions that were put in place to control the Covid-19 pandemic.